soltysh/talks/coroutines_generators/article.md

 ----------------

-For some time we leave the generator and coroutines topic and look at something differen.
+For some time we leave the generator and coroutines topic and look at something different.
 I'm hoping the reader is familiar with these constructs:

 ```
 file = open()